-Following recent detections of Varroa mite (Varroa destructor) in NSW, the Tasmanian Chief Plant Protection Officer has put in place a General Biosecurity Direction (Emergency) to further prevent the introduction of this honeybee parasite into Tasmania.
+Due to the current situation of Varroa mite (Varroa destructor) in NSW, the Tasmanian Chief Veterinary Officer has put in place an extension to General Biosecurity Direction (Emergency) to further prevent the introduction of this honeybee parasite into Tasmania.

 European honey bee (Apis mellifera); or